 - Easily see what change in the versions, and “rewind” or “replay” the changes

-- Restore your score at any change you want
+- Restore, Copy, and Export (MusicXML/MIDI) your score at any single modification you made

 On the right of your screen, you have the list of main versions of your document, and who made the changes to the different versions.
 The colors next to the names are used to display the modifications on the score and are the same across the different versions.